Cortona, a special town

 Enjoys an even better overview the Fortezza Medicea also known as the Fortezza del Girifalco that from the top of the hill (651 meters above the sea level) dominates the entire city.
 The fortress was built in 1556 by Cosimo I in place of a previous medieval fort which in turn had replaced an ancient etruscan structure.

-The walls and the city gates of Cortona
+The walls of Cortona

 The walls of Cortona have an ancient origin.
 The first wall were built by the Etruscans in the late 5th century B.C.
 Then the wall were rebuilt on serveral occasions during the Roman era before, during the middle age and also during the Granducato di Toscana.
 Each of these phases has left visible traces in the masonry.